 The Northern Stars website is dedicated to Canadian born film personalities and performers, and the page on Dumbrille is at: http://www.northernstars.ca/dumbrille_douglass/

 The New York Times newspaper website has a death notice on Dumbrille: http://www.nytimes.com/1974/04/04/archives/douglass-dumbrille-dead-at-84-film-tv-actor-began-on-stage-left.html

 The Family Search website (free), California Death Index, Social Security Death Index (SSDI), and newspapers provide more on Douglass Dumbrille and family:

-Jim Tipton's Find A Grave website has info that Dumbrille is interred at Pierce Brothers Valhalla Memorial Park in North Hollywood: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6805651
+Find A Grave has a photo of the grave marker for Dumbrille who is interred at Pierce Brothers Valhalla Memorial Park in North Hollywood: https://www.findagrave.com/memorial/6805651/douglass-dumbrille

 (Courtesy of Dale Crawford & Jim Sorensen)

 |Valhalla Memorial Park, North Hollywood, California, Lot 5, Section 6868, Memorial G.|